jwist/hastaLaVista/docs/_posts/2020-08-28-characterisation-of-human-phenotypes-using-R.markdown

 <img src="/hastaLaVista/assets/patternX_4117.png" alt="drawing" width="800px"/>
 <img src="/hastaLaVista/assets/patternX_4910.png" alt="drawing" width="800px"/>

-And finally we can compute and display the cross-correlation using the following code chunk.
+And finally we can compute and display the cross-correlation using the following code chunk (line 89 – 125 in the demo file).

 {% highlight r %}
 # define here what information should be used as a category or a group